mmcc007/fledge/index.md

 ### Contributing

-When contributing to this repository, please feel free to discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please feel free to discuss via issue or pull request.

 Read more about becoming a contributor in [our GitHub repo](https://github.com/mmcc007/fledge#contributing).

 ### Code of Conduct